 The flowers open mid season, just after ‘Shimadaijin’.
 Because the bushes are so compact there is no need to stake.
 While the shorter stems aren’t great for picking, they are certainly garden worthy.
 Farmer Albert has been developing this one in his paddocks for over ten years, it is great to finally be able to offer it to you.

 Tree Peonies bring imperial splendour to your garden.
 They also make wonderful cut flowers.
-They are a great choice for small gardens, because they are so slow growing, don’t take up much space and the flowers are a great focal point.
-They are great for large gardens too, because of their lasting display and once established they can be left to their own devices and you can take that time to care for other plants.
+They are a great choice for small gardens, because they are so slow growing, don’t take up much space and the seasonal flowers become a great focal point.
+They are great for large gardens too, because of their lasting display and, once established they can be left to their own devices so you can relax.

-Tree Peonies differ from Herbaceous Peonies in that they have a woody base that remains year round and which magically transforms into a shrub with the warmth of spring.
+Tree Peonies differ from Herbaceous Peonies in that they have a woody base that remains year round, then, with the warmth of spring, it magically transforms into a shrub.
 Peonies on the other hand die all the way back to the ground.

 Why so expensive?
 They are difficult to propagate and take years to establish.
-They are also slow growing, so need a few years, some up to half a decade of love and devotion from our farmer before they are ready for your garden.
-The newer varieties are also generally imported so in the first few years of growth incur extra costs.
+They are also slow growing, so need a time, some up to half a decade of love and devotion from our farmer before they are ready for your garden.
+The newer varieties are generally imported so in the first few years of growth incur extra costs.

 Supplied as: Bare rooted